hanrichard/iress/README.md

 - the server has been deployed to aws, if you want to test locally, simply replace the aws url with localhost url

-running environment - node v18.18.0
+- running environment - node v18.18.0

-Todo:
+### Todo:

-1, to move all components into npm
+- to move all components into npm
+- to add more unit test to each component
+- to deploy it to s3 hosting env
-2, to create search api
+- to create search api
-3, to create movie details api
+- to create movie details api
-4, etc...
+- etc...

+### Tech stacks

+#### ui

+- react, react-query, style-component, axios

+#### server

+- node, express